-The Blessed Hope and Steady Expectation
+The Blessed Hope: Steady Expectation in Christ

-Years ago, I remember sitting with a group of believers after a study on Christ’s return.
+Years ago I remember sitting with a group of believers after a study on Christ’s return.
 The conversation slowly shifted from theology to tone.
 Someone asked, “Are we supposed to feel excited about it all the time?”

 It was an honest question.
 Beneath it was a deeper uncertainty.
 If Jesus is coming back, shouldn’t we feel something intense?
 Shouldn’t there be a constant emotional charge attached to that promise?